buttonsrtoys/bilocator/README.md

 A Flutter hybrid locator that supports both single services (like GetIt) and inherited models (like Provider, InheritedWidget).

 Bilocator goals:
-- Locate single services from global registry.
+- Locate single services in a global registry.
 - Locate inherited models in the widget tree.
 - Bind the lifecycle of both single services and inherited models to widgets.
 - Support lazy loading.